ademcdev/WhatsAppBot/README.md

 ## Prerequisites
 - Python 3.x installed on your system
 - Chrome browser installed
-- ChromeDriver executable in the system path Download from [ChromeDriver website](https://googlechromelabs.github.io/chrome-for-testing/)
+- ChromeDriver install the suitable version for your Chrome version - Download from [ChromeDriver](https://googlechromelabs.github.io/chrome-for-testing/)

 ## Used Libraries
 - **Selenium**